COMPREHENSIVE GUIDE

 Maintaining Your Driveway

-After all your hard work, it's important to maintain your driveway going forward.
+After all your hard work, it is important to maintain your driveway going forward so that your asphalt driveway repair efforts last as long as possible.

 • Watch for hairline cracks.
 These can be addressed with sealer if you catch them early enough.